alces-software/flight-azure-marketplace/README.md

 - `clean` - Remove all images relating to the current `IMAGE_VERSION` set in the `Makefile`
 - `clean-all` Remove all images relating to the current `IMAGE_TYPE` set in the `Makefile`

+# Testing

+## Single VM testing

+The Alces Flight Compute image can be tested in stand-alone mode.
+To test this, at least two virtual machines need to be created using the new image.
+One of the virtual machines will be the cluster master node, and one (or more) cluster slave(s).

+The virtual machines should be deployed into a fresh resource group with new networks each time.

+### Deploying a virtual machine through Azure portal

+- Navigate to the Images page
+- Click on the image you have just created
+- Select **Create VM**
+- For each required virtual machine, follow the creation wizard
+- Grab the public IP for each deployed instance from the Virtual Machines page